utrescu/changelister/README.md

 You can configure **changelister** using command-line flags or a configuration file.
 Common options include:

 - `--path`: path to the Git repository.
-Current directori if not defined
+Current directory if not defined
 - `--tags`: Tag to generate Changelog (all tags if empty or not provided)
 - `--templatefile`: Template to use for generating the changelog (default `changelister.yml`)